 Regardless of where you are in your treatment journey, there are simple strategies for coping in those moments when the effects of trauma feel overwhelming.
 These resources are a great place to start to help yourself or support a friend.

 Abuse puts survivors at greater risk of mental health conditions, substance misuse and suicide, so it’s important to never ignore the warning signs.
-If you feel hopeless or like you can’t go on, contact these resources as soon as possible.
+If you feel hopeless or like you can’t go on, contact one of the resources below as soon as possible.